 Passports and VISAs

 Fl/Jl applicants: Submit copies of ALL passports and United States VISAs to the Office of International Admissions at [email protected].

 Permanent Resident applicants: Submit copy of green card or Permanent Residence card.

 H4 applicants: Submit copy of VISA, primary's VISA and employment verification letter.

 Is your visa type not listed?
 Contact International Admissions for more information.

 Order I-20 Shipment

-Have you been admitted to Eastern Michigan University?
+Already admitted to EMU?
 The final step to confirm your admission is to order the shipment of your I-20 document.